-This topic describes how to create a serverless Kubernetes cluster in the Container Service console.
+This topic describes how to create a serverless Kubernetes (ASK) cluster in the Container Service for Kubernetes (ACK) console.

 - In the left-side navigation pane, click Serverless Clusters.